 The American School of Classical Studies at Athens

-Eligibility: Senior (post-doctoral) scholars working on a publication assignment from Corinth, the Athenian Agora, Lerna or from an affiliated project of the School are eligible to apply.
-Current staff of the School are not eligible.
+Eligibility: Ph.D. holders working on a publication assignment from Corinth, the Athenian Agora, Lerna, or an affiliated project of the ASCSA are eligible to apply.
+Current salaried employees of the School are not eligible.

 Terms: The School awards up to four grants each year.
 Stipends are for a minimum of three months (up to $10,000) to a maximum of nine months (up to $30,000) to be used between May 1, 2024 and March 31, 2025.
 School fees, travel costs, housing, board, residence permits (if applicable), and other living expenses are to be paid out of the stipend by the recipient.
 Applicants are encouraged to include costs for the preparation of illustrations in their budgets.
 Fellowship stipend cannot be used toward salary replacement.
 A final report and budget (showing expenditure of all funds) are due at the end of the award period (no later than March 31, 2025), and the ASCSA expects that copies of all publications that result from research conducted as a Fellow of the ASCSA acknowledge the support of the ASCSA and be contributed to the Blegen Library or another relevant library of the School.